chadgauth/portfolio/src/content/blog/git-good.md

 Like flashing red alerts on a control panel, these code smells indicate a need for action:

-- Convoluted logic flows: Complex logic makes code hard to understand and prone to bugs.
+- **Convoluted logic flows**: Complex logic makes code hard to understand and prone to bugs.
 Simplify and refactor to improve readability.

-- Excessive comments: Too many comments can indicate unclear code.
+- **Excessive comments**: Too many comments can indicate unclear code.
 Refactor to make code self-explanatory and reduce the need for excessive comments.

-- Unfocused functions: Functions with multiple responsibilities make code harder to maintain.
+- **Unfocused functions**: Functions with multiple responsibilities make code harder to maintain.
 Break them down into smaller, focused functions.

-- Duplicated code: Repeated code leads to maintenance issues and bugs.
+- **Duplicated code**: Repeated code leads to maintenance issues and bugs.
 Refactor to eliminate duplication and improve code quality.

-- Unrelated logic: Mixing unrelated logic makes code harder to comprehend.
+- **Unrelated logic**: Mixing unrelated logic makes code harder to comprehend.
 Separate into distinct sections or functions for better readability.

-- Brittle tests: Fragile tests that break easily indicate poor design or tight coupling.
+- **Brittle tests**: Fragile tests that break easily indicate poor design or tight coupling.
 Refactor to improve testability and make tests more reliable.

 Addressing these warning signs through refactoring improves code quality and maintainability.

-## The Testing Protocol

-In the same way that the world leaders in 'Dr. Strangelove' had a series of 'Fail-Safe' systems (albeit flawed), your code should have a robust testing mechanism.

 ## The Road to Codebase Diplomacy